-Generally for walls narrower than 190mm the slabs should be tied together in accordance with the manufactures instructions.
+Generally for walls narrower than 190mm the slabs should be tied together in accordance with the manufacturer's instructions.

-Typically this is achieved by two cores per 1200mm wide slab are formed open so that a reinforcement bar can be inserted across to form the tie detail, however this should be constructed in accordance with the manufacturers site specific design.
+Typically this is achieved by two cores per 1200mm wide slab are formed open so that a reinforcement bar can be inserted across to form the tie detail, however this should be constructed in accordance with the manufacturer's site specific design.